AsahiLinux/docs/Accelerator-Engines.md

 The SoC has several onboard accelerator units, this is a useful list of the names and what they refer to.
 Most of the accelerators run firmware that can be found in the pre-boot partition `/System/Volumes/Preboot/[UUID]/restore/Firmware`, packaged as im4p files which may be extracted with https://github.com/19h/ftab-dump/blob/master/rkos.py and some dd.

-*Update ane firmware does not extract with that.
+*Update all ANE, AVE, ADT firmware does not extract with that.
+I'm not sure which ones do extract.
 You are better off following the im4p extraction steps in [[ADT wiki]](https://github.com/AsahiLinux/docs/wiki/FW%3AADT).
 Can we make a progress matrix regarding firmware?

 ## Names